kiba/Writings/atg/chp3_very_much_alive.md

 ***

 The SGC dealt with galactic affair, away from the ire of the public yet Lieutenant Major General George Hammond's office was as ordinary as it could get.
 There's no visible alien tech inside this office just yet.
-However, Cromwell knew that this command was only two years old, not a lot of time to develop technology.
+However, Cromwell knew that this command was only two years old, not a whole lot of time to develop technologies.

 There's also an extra person in this room beside Hammond and himself, a man named Irvine Fletcher, the SGC's counsel.
-A mostly bald man in his fifty, this man mostly melted in the background, checking over everything from agreement with aliens to NDA made with individuals outside the SGC.
+A mostly bald man in his fifty, this man mostly melted in the background, checking over everything from agreement with aliens to non-disclosure agreement made with civilian contractors and employees.

 "Have a seat, Colonel," Hammond said.
 Already, he could see the weary look on Hammond's face.
 "What am I going to do with you?
 Through no fault of your own, you came back from the dead."

 Fletcher nodded and adjusted his glasses.
 "Our assumption is that you died in the black hole.
 Accordingly, a death certificate was issued, assets were transferred to an estate, and your will is taken care of.
 You no longer have a penny to your name and you don't exist in the eyes of the court."

 Cromwell nearly choked on that.
 Everything he earned for his entire life is simply gone, because everyone assume that no one can survive being sucked in by a black hole.
-According to Carter, there's no reason to expect that the black hole would transport him to an alternate reality, let alone a reality that considered this reality part of a fictional universe.
+According to Carter, there's no reason to expect that the black hole would transport him to an alternate universe, let alone a reality that considered this reality part of a fictional universe.

 "So this is going to be a problem," Cromwell replied.

 "It is," Hammond said.
-"Aside from the legal aspect, it also plays hell with keeping a program secret.
+"Beside your legal troubles, it also plays hell with keeping a program secret.
 You are a Colonel.
 You had been in contact with innumerable people, many of which has came to your funeral.
 They're going to ask a question, 'why are you alive?'.
 We're going to have to craft a very convincing story as to why.
 That would be a lot easier if we were officially at war with someone else on this planet.
 Thankfully, we are not."

 "So, I am not going back to my old life."

 "I didn't say that we are going to just throw up our hands up and do nothing."

-"The general spoken to the president about this, and the president are willing to provide you lawyers to help get back your legal identity," Fletcher said.
+"The Air Force is willing to provide you with lawyers or help pay for them to help with your legal case," Fletcher said.
 "Of course, there's a balancing act to keep the program secret."

 "During that time, I am stuck in a limbo?"

-"That is correct," Fletcher admitted.
+"Unfortunately, yes," Fletcher admitted.
 "You are also not under contract nor obligation to serve in the United States Air Force.
 If you decided not to work for the SGC or the air force, the SGC is willing to provide cost-of-living stipend plus pension and a temporary identity so that you can find wo-."

 "I am not going to do that," Cromwell said.
 "From my perspective, I had only left the SGC hours at most."

-"You will also acquire a temporary identity if you decide to work here, but you will be paid O-6 and the years you served accordingly," Fletcher continued where he left off.
+"You will also acquire a temporary identity if you decide to work here, but you will be paid O-6 with the years you served accordingly," Fletcher continued where he left off.
 The colonel knew that he will earned more than most Americans, but it still stung to lose everything he had worked for.

 "For the sake of secrecy, you will not contact anybody or anyone outside of the SGC community," Hammond added.
 "This is temporary until we have a cover story for you."

-Fletcher handed Cromwell a NDA(non-disclosure agreement).
+Fletcher handed Cromwell a non-disclosure agreement.
 "You will need to sign this.
 For now, you are not considered a member of the military.
 I am working to change this as soon as possible."

 While most people would sign right away, the colonel read over it.
 He knew that it was a standard agreement handed out to civilians.

 ***

 The news coming from Hammond and Fletcher was bad and unexpected, but Frank Cromwell wasn't the kind of man to dwell in misery.
-As far as he was concerned, the command had taken care of his short term needs and saw fit to give him back his salary.
+As far as he was concerned, the command had taken care of his short term needs and more.
+They really take care of people.
 He may not be retiring any time soon, but the airman has it in his mind to keep going as long as possible.
 He couldn't scarcely imagine what he will do as a retired man.
 Teach military history?

 Still, there was one thing lingering in the back of his mind.
 His relation with an estranged friend and colleague, O'Neill.
-The legendary leader of SG-1 has showed every indication of having changed his mind, no longer showing sourness or throwing barbs his way.
+The legendary leader of SG-1 has showed every indication of having changed his mind, no longer showing any resentment toward him or throwing barbs his way.
 Still, in Cromwell's mind, it remained unresolved.

 Cromwell approached O'Neill in a hallway.

-"Can I talk with you for a second" Cromwell asked.
+"Can I talk with you for a second?"
+Cromwell asked.

 "Sure," O'Neill replied, before detouring to an unoccupied room.